ThomasHEaton/UIEX/README.md

 ## Manipulators

-The manipulators system has been slightly reworked to allow for more easily defining callbacks within your RedOwl editor class without having to write your own manipulator class - this gets you back closer to how IMGUI worked while still retaining the UI Event bubbling improvements of UIElements
+The manipulators system has been generalized to allow for more easily defining callbacks within your `RedOwlClasses` without having to write your own manipulator class - this gets you back closer to how IMGUI worked while still retaining the UI Event bubbling improvements of UIElements

-The core of the Mouse and Keyboard manipulators is that they've been written to be generic and take "config" structs which help them decide where to send the events too
+The core of the Mouse and Keyboard manipulators is that they've been written to be generic by takeing "config" structs which help them decide where to send the events too

 The interfaces you have to implement help the RedOwl editor class know that it should hook up a manipulator into the system and then ask for your filter "config" structs

 Some of the callback methods have extra data which is generally useful when working with that kind of input event - such as the MouseFilters.OnMove callback gives you a delta of the mouse movement between callbacks, but all of the callback methods also passthrough the original event if you want to get at other properites or methods defined on that type of event - IE `evt.StopPropagation()`

+#### NOTE: while the manipulators will automatically hook themseleves up inside `RedOwlClasses` this does not mean you cannot use these manipulators with other UIElements classes.
+You could still apply this manipulators to non `RedOwlClasses` and feed them the "config" structs and they would still work properly, you just don't need to implement the interfaces

 ### RedOwlMouseManipulator

-To enable this manipulator on your RedOwl editor class you have to implement an interface
+To enable this manipulator on your `RedOwlClasses` you have to implement an interface

 ```cs
 [UXML]